 When an aneurysm in the brain ruptures, it causes a hemorrhagic stroke (bleeding in the brain).
 An aneurysm is more likely to rupture if you have the stroke risk factor of high blood pressure.

-There are two ways to treat an aneruysm:
+An aneurysm clipping is one of two ways to treat an aneruysm.

 During an aneurysm clipping, a tiny metal clip is used to isolate the aneurysm from your normal blood flow to prevent it from rupturing.